 How to Get a Line of Credit

-- Your income available to repay the loan
+- Your available income to repay the loan.

-- Any assets you pledge as collateral
+- Assets you can pledge as collateral.

 Surprises From Your Lender